 Research Methodology Class (3 credits): Students are required to take a 3-credit, 200 or higher-level research methods class.
 This course can be drawn from any discipline and requires approval from the Program Director.
 Examples of courses that have been used to fulfill this requirement in the past include: GVPT201, BMGT230, EDMS451, STAT400, PSYC200, BIOM301, and SOCY201.

 Elective Course (3 credits): Students are required to take a 3-credit elective course.
 The elective course MUST be chosen from the Global Perspectives Elective Course List of the Global Studies Minor Program.
 The courses included on this list address subject matter that is important to different Global Studies Minors.
 Please consult Testudo for the latest information on course availability.
 Spots in all these courses are managed by the associated programs and may be limited in number.
 NOTE: Global Classroom courses are among the options that count towards this elective requirement.

 Practicum (1 credit): All students in the program must complete a practical experience (e.g., job, internship, service learning, community service, social entrepreneurship) that involves substantive engagement with the fields of development or conflict management, has an international dimension, and is significant in extent.
 For more information, please review the guidelines.
 Approval of the practical experience is required.
 Please submit the Approval Request (MS Word .doc format) form to MIDCMinfo [at] umd.edu.
 Students are encouraged to seek prior approval for their practical experience.
 In conjunction, students must complete BSOS388E, a one-credit professional development course that is designed to reflect on, consolidate, and translate their practical experience and other background for purposes of future academic and professional pursuits.
 Ordinarily, a student will complete their practical experience before taking BSOS388E.

 Students must receive a C- or higher in each course in order for the course to count toward the MIDCM requirements.
 Courses taken Pass/Fail during the Spring 2020 semester are exempted.

-With the exception of the research methods and the Global Perspective elective requirements, students are expected to complete courses after acceptance into the MIDCM program.
+With the exception of the research methodology and the Global Perspectives Elective requirements, students are expected to complete courses after acceptance into the MIDCM program.
 Exceptions are allowed with permission.